GovindSuresh/govindsuresh.github.io/_posts/2020-01-06-reducing-bias-in-toxic-comments.md

 comments: true
 ---

 As machine learning is increasingly used in our day-to-day lives, issues surrounding the reinforcement of existing biases against minority identities are increasingly important.
 In this project, I have explored this from the scope of online toxic comment classification.
-I have looked into the shortcomings of traditional machine learning models and natural language processes and have sought to train a model which is better able to identify toxic comments while minimising bias against minority identities.
+I have looked into the shortcomings of traditional machine learning models and NLP workflows and have sought to train a model which is better able to identify toxic comments while minimising bias against minority identities.

 This post provides an overview of my process and findings.
 You can find the code for this project on my [GitHub](https://github.com/GovindSuresh/reducing-bias-in-toxicity-classification).